T of C

 昭君出塞圖 Zhaojun entering the desert 3

-Longshuo Cao, along with Zhaojun Yuan and Zhaojun Chu Sai, was a popular qin melody title from the Tang though the Ming dynasties.4 It concerns a very famous Chinese story of which Zhu Quan gives only the bare bones.5 Wang Zhaojun was the most beautiful of several hundred women selected by minister and court painter Mao Yanshou for the seraglio of Emperor Han Yuan Di (r.
+The story connected to the earlier melody is one several well-known Chinese stories that tell of women forced to live among the Central Asian nomads.6 Of the present story Zhu Quan gives only the bare bones.7 Wang Zhaojun was the most beautiful of several hundred women selected by minister and court painter Mao Yanshou for the seraglio of Emperor Han Yuan Di (r.
 48 - 32 BC).
 However, the emperor had so many concubines he never saw many of them in person, only portraits by Mao Yanshou.
 Because she refused to bribe Mao he disfigured her portrait and Zhaojun was sent to live in the Cold Palace, where she never met the sovereign.
 Eventually, however, she was selected as wife by a Central Asian Xiongnu prince.
 Only then did the Emperor see her and learn the truth.
 He fell immediately in love and had Mao executed, but it he couldn't cancel the marriage as he needed the alliance with the Xiongnu.
 Like Cai Wenji, who two centuries later was married to a Turkic prince (see Xiao Hujia and Da Hujia), Zhaojun raised a family on the steppes; but unlike Wenji, who eventually returned to China, Zhaojun died in the foreign land.

 The popularity of this theme is underscored by the variety of titles under which it appears.
 For qin melodies these include